temporalio/documentation/docs/node/workers.md

 ### Additional Worker Options

+This is a selected subset of options you are likely to use.
+More advanced options, particularly for performance tuning, are available in [the API reference](https://nodejs.temporal.io/api/classes/worker.Worker).

 | Options           | Description                                                                                                                                                        |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `activities`      | Mapping of activity name to implementation.
 Automatically discovered from ${workDir}/activities if workDir is provided.                                            |